cdpadilla42/chrisdpadilla.com/_posts/pragmaticprogramer.md

 #### Chris' Notes!

-An example of this is totally your application.
-You're using react to write code for yourself.
+An example of this is ACNM.
+You're using React to write code for yourself.
 You're using Sanity to generate JSON objects that are then parsed and controlled by your application.

 ### Estimating